NicoOhler/Notes/Data Science and AI/Knowledge Representation/Vectors as KR.md

 	+ causation
 + is there a more compact representation?
 	+ factor analysis
-	+ Which variables carry most information?
+	+ which variables carry most information?

 ### Similarity
 + useful for